Sponge Toffee

 Ingredients

-- 4 tsp baking soda (make sure it's fresh)
+- 4 teaspoon baking soda make sure it's fresh

 - Optional -melted chocolate for dipping